Noma Dumezweni: Television

 Dumezweni appeared on numerous television shows, and in 2018, she starred in Black Earth Rising, the Hugo Blick drama about the prosecution of war criminals.
 She played the marine biologist Fiffany in the HBO Max comedy series Made for Love (2021–2022).

 In 2020, she appeared in the HBO series The Undoing alongside Nicole Kidman, Hugh Grant, and Donald Sutherland.
 The series received several nominations at the Golden Globes and Emmy Awards.
-She plays Haley Fitzgerald, a powerhouse attorney hired by a wealthy New York psychotherapist (Kidman) to represent her husband (Grant), a pediatric cancer doctor who has been charged with the brutal killing of his mistress.
+Dumezweni plays Haley Fitzgerald, a powerhouse attorney hired by a wealthy New York psychotherapist (Kidman) to represent her husband (Grant), a pediatric cancer doctor who has been charged with the brutal killing of his mistress.
 This role enabled Dumezweni to reach an American audience thanks to the success of the series.

-In 2022, Dumezweni appeared in the Netflix series The Watcher as the private investigator hired by the Brannock family, Theodora Birch.
+In 2022, Dumezweni appeared in the Netflix series The Watcher as Theodora Birch, the private investigator hired by the Brannock family.
+In 2025 she played the role of Mensah in the television adaptation of Martha Wells' science fiction series The Murderbot Diaries on Apple TV+.
+It was announced in July that the series would be renewed for a second season.

 Film

 Dumezweni has had several roles in feature films, including Miss Penny Farthing in Disney’s Mary Poppins Returns in 2018.
 In 2019, she played Edith Sikelo in The Boy Who Harnessed the Wind, directed by and starring Chiwetel Ejiofor.
 She played Dionne Davis in Peter Hedges' large ensemble drama The Same Storm and critic Stephen Farber wrote, her "powerhouse performance strikes the right mournful but modestly hopeful note as we exit the theater."
-She has been cast in Disney's live-action adaptation of The Little Mermaid as Queen Selina, a new character created for the film, and will join Liam Neeson in the cast for the forthcoming film Retribution.
+She was in Disney's live-action adaptation of The Little Mermaid as Queen Selina, the adoptive mother of Prince Eric (Jonah Hauer-King) and a new character created for the film, and joined Liam Neeson in the cast of the film Retribution.